It’s Spring: Time to Get Kids with Cerebral Palsy Moving

 - Opportunity to serve as an example of universal design to community planners, recreation practitioners and advocates

-Many nonprofit organizations such as United Cerebral Palsy, YMCA, Association of Retarded Citizens and Easter Seals offer a variety of adaptive and accessible recreational programs for youth and adults with disabilities in many states and locations.
+Many nonprofit organizations such as United Cerebral Palsy, YMCA, Arc of the United States and Easterseals offer a variety of adaptive and accessible recreational programs for youth and adults with disabilities in many states and locations.

 For air travelers, the Air Carrier Access Act of 1986 (ACAA) was passed to eliminate accessibility barriers for disabled passengers traveling on commercial air carriers.
-Information from the carrier and a booklet provided by unitedspinal.org provides people who use wheelchairs and other mobility aids with all the information they need to have a safe and enjoyable flight.
+Information from the carrier provides people who use wheelchairs and other mobility aids with all the information they need to have a safe and enjoyable flight.

 Information, Publications and Resources